 1. Franchise Partners

-Franchise partners are very crucial in KFC’s success.
+Franchise partners are very crucial to KFC’s success.
 Since they operate the restaurants they can make or break the brand image and identity.
 Thus, KFC shall make sure that it gives franchising licenses to only those food companies and private business owners whom they trust and they feel will be able to abide by the standards and rules.

 2. Suppliers and Vendors

 These partners supply the restaurants with raw materials, ingredients, equipment, and all those things that are necessary for the operating and day-to-day functioning of the business.
-It is crucial to tying up with only those suppliers that can provide good quality goods and services.
+It is crucial to tie up with only those suppliers that can provide good quality goods and services.

 3. Marketing Partners